gokulkrishh/gokul.site/src/pages/posts/2018/introduction-to-graphql/index.md

 ### 5. 🐷 Limitations of GraphQL

-- **Specific Response Structure** may required - In GraphQL the response matches the shape of the query, so if you need to respond in a very specific structure, you'll have to add a transformation layer to reshape the response.
+- **Specific Response Structure** may be required - In GraphQL the response matches the shape of the query, so if you need to respond in a very specific structure, you'll have to add a transformation layer to reshape the response.

 - **Handling File Upload** - There is nothing about file upload in the GraphQL specification and mutations doesn’t accept files in the arguments.

-- **Cache at Network Level** - Because of the commonly way GraphQL is used over HTTP (A POST in a single endpoint), cache at network level becomes hard.
+- **Cache at Network Level** - Because of the common way GraphQL is used over HTTP (A POST in a single endpoint), cache at network level becomes hard.
 A way to solve it is to use Persisted Queries.

-- **Rate Limiting** - Limiting the API call's to particular query is problem in GraphQL.
-Github recently introducted GraphQL with different approach to solve this issue.
+- **Rate Limiting** - Limiting the API call's to the particular query is the problem in GraphQL.
+Github recently introduced GraphQL with the different approach to solving this issue.
 Take a [look here](https://developer.github.com/v4/guides/resource-limitations/).

 ### 6. 🏆 References